Capital Improvement Program

 A copy of the INITIAL STUDY (WITH PROPOSED) MITIGATED NEGATIVE DECLARATION/ENVIRONEMENTAL ASSESSMENT and other project information are available for your review at the Community Development Department, 13220 Central Avenue, Chino (City Hall), Chino Branch Library (13180 Central Ave, Chino), and Caltrans District 8 (464 West Fourth Street, San Bernardino).
 The document is also available at the link below.

-The City of Chino requests your written comments on the draft INITIAL STUDY (WITH PROPOSED) MITIGATED NEGATIVE DECLARATION/ENVIRONEMENTAL ASSESSMENT during the CEQA-required public review period beginning March 8th, 2023 and ending April.
+The City of Chino requested written comments during the CEQA required public review period of the project's INITIAL STUDY (WITH PROPOSED) MITIGATED NEGATIVE DECLARATION/ENVIRONMENTAL ASSESSMENT between March 8th, 2023 to April.
 6th, 2023 (30-days).
-Please direct your comments or questions to Maria Fraser, CIP Engineering Manager, 13220 Central Avenue, Chino California 91710 or via email.
+For any further questions please contact Michele Hindersinn, Principal Engineer, 13220 Central Avenue, Chino California 91710 or via email.